tbhtyson/terminal-animations/README.md

-# terminal-animations
+# terminal-games
-example programs that print animations to the terminal
+games for the mac/linux terminal